 How much emergency water do I need to store?

 You will need enough water to last for seven days.
 You may need to store more if you have unwell people or small children in your family.
+And don't forget your pets.

+The minimum amount of stored emergency water is 3 litres per person per day for seven days (21 litres per person).
 The minimum amount is only enough for drinking, cooking and very basic hygiene.

 How to store emergency water